MicrosoftDocs/dynamics365smb-docs/business-central/SRB/controlling.md

 ms.custom: bap-template
 ---

-# Evaluations
+# Controlling

-## Dimension Value for Customer Contracts
+## Dimension value for customer contracts

 In the **[Service Contract Setup](/docs/srb/setup/general.md)**, **Autom.
 Insert Cust.
 Contr.
 Dimension Value** controls whether the Customer Contract No. is automatically created as a new dimension value for each new Customer Contract.
 This is then automatically assigned to the respective contract.